Code-Institute-Submissions/balennouri-pp4/README.md

 I didn't choose to add a lot of my own CSS styling because of the bootstrap theme I chose to use, had a lot of styling already done.
 So, thanks to bootstraps, I could build the styling with bootstrap.

+When I tested the CSS with the URL link for the page, I got a lot of error messages.
+The errors came from the bootstrap and JS that came with the theme I chose.
+However, I tested my own CSS file and got a good result for it.

 This test is for my own custom CSS file, which is the main.css

 ![CSS Test](documentation/readme-features/css-test.png)